JKurzer/Bristlecone/README.md

 A2: This allows significantly better separation of concerns, as a given stream can be handled completely by taking only the relevant schema as a dependency.
 It is awkward and undesirable to conflate parsing of different datagrams, both from a threading semantics standpoint and a practical standpoint.

 **Q: Why use end to end encryption, and why this way?**
-A1: Bristlecone **does not use end to end encryption.** It explicitly requires no guarantee that the symmetric key not be provided to edge nodes for traffic inspection.
+A1: Bristlecone **does guarantee end to end encryption.** It explicitly requires no guarantee that the symmetric key not be provided to edge nodes for traffic inspection.

 A2: The combination of an IP source, valid port mappings, and correctly encrypted payload can serve as a connectionless attestation of session membership.